Headless body on train: Inter-faith affair behind murder of minor; father, two others held

 The case of the dismembered and headless body of a girl stuffed in a trunk on the Gomti Express, has now unravelled into a chilling case of hate crime, with the Government Railway Police arresting the victim’s father and two relatives for the crime.

-An affair with a youth from a different religion and stubbornness to marry the man proved fatal for 16-year-old Sabba after her father Biggan Ansari, 44, beheaded her, dismembered her body before disposing of it in a tin box and a bag in a train.
+An affair with a youth from a different religion and stubbornness to marry the man proved fatal for 16-year-old Sabba after her father Biggan Ansari, 44, beheaded her, dismembered her body into six parts before disposing it off in a tin box and a bag in a train.

-Circle officer Jayant Yadav said, “CCTV footage from Tamkuhi railway station in Kushinagar district and technical surveillance provided vital clues in solving the case.
-The accused were traced, who later confessed during interrogation.”
+After dismembering her body Biggan, an e-rickshaw driver in Khusinagar district of Uttar Pradesh carried both tin box and bag in his rickshaw from his home Sewrahi area of Khusinagar to Tamkuhi road railway station, 4-5 away.

+A forensic team was still collecting samples from the house as part of the investigation, on Thursday.

 “GRP Lucknow team on Thursday cracked the case and arrested the trio before sending them to jail,” said SP GRP Rohit Mishra, addressing mediapersons in Lucknow on Thursday.